johnrearden/pa-data-driven-design/README.md

 ### Cluster Analysis
 #### Clustering Model
 - We want an ML model to cluster airplanes with similare Performance or Design characteristics.
 It is an unsupervised model.
+We have selected the Gradient Boosting Classifier since it efficiently handles complex, non-linear relationships, performs well with imbalanced data
 - Our ideal outcome is to provide our client with reliable insight into a key differences between airplanes and what these differences consist of in terms of Design and Performance Parameters and how these are linked.
 - The model success metrics are
 	- at least 0.5 for the average silhouette score